spsquared/SPARK_Future-Engineers_2023/ALGORITHM.md

 1. uTurning:

     The car uses the pillar it sees before the uTUrn starts to know which direction to turn.
-This pilalr is stored in `slam.uTurnAroundPillar`.
+This pillar is stored in `slam.uTurnAroundPillar`.
 If it is red, we turn counterclockwise around it.
 If it is green, we turn clcokwise around it.
 Our steering value is 100 if we are turning clockwise, and -100 if we are turning counterclockwise.

+    We use the gyro to estimate that we have turned 180 degrees.
+When the gyro says the UTurn is done, it goes back to the other states.

 2. In Center Section:

     In this section, we have to turn based on the pillar in the next section.